emanuelefavero/cursor-tail-animation/README.md

 # Cursor Tail Animation

-This is a nice cursor tail animation.
+This is a snippet for a cursor tail animation.
 It replaces the default cursor with a custom one that has a tail.

 #### Screenshot